vadimv/server-components/README.md

 ### HTTP requests routing

-An RSP application's workflow consist of two explicit phases:
+An RSP application's request-response workflow consist of two explicitly defined phases:
-- routing an incoming request with a result of an immutable state object;
+- routing an incoming request with a result of a global immutable state object;
-- serializing this state object into the result HTTP response for example HTML.
+- serializing this state object into the result HTTP response.

-Create a Routing object and provide it as an application's constructor parameter:
+To dispatch the incoming request, create a Routing object and provide it as an application's constructor parameter:

 ```java
     import static rsp.dsl.Routing.*;